KevinSia/Documentation/StudentGuide.md

     - _Pair programming_ will be introduced during the early stage of the Bootcamp.
 Two coders will work together as a *pair* on certain Challenges.
 The other pair will have to log in with this button to start the Challenges as a *pair*
   - **My profile**
     - This will show an overview of your completed challenges and the progress of the Topics.
+  - **Add SSH key**
+    - You will add your SSH key from here
+  - **Edit my account**
+    - Edit your settings here ( username, firstname , lastname , password )
+  - **Log out**
+    - Logs out your account.
+If there are two users logging in, the two users will be logged out.